mawinkler/c1-playground/README.md

 You should now be able to connect to Smart Check on the public ip of your Cloud9 with your configured port.

 </details>

-### Access Smartcheck (MacOS)

-A file called `services` is either created or updated with the link and the credentials to connect to smartcheck.

-Example:

-- `Smart check UI on: https://smartcheck:443 w/ admin/trendmicro`

 ## Add-On: Scan-Image and Scan-Namespace